lchromel/telegram_prompt_bot/guide.md

 ### Walking to the car
 Rules:
 – The passenger is walking to or from the rear door of a white car
+- The passenger can be walking parallel to the car
 - The driver is already behind the wheel
 - The shot captures only one side of the street (side view): building façades, storefronts, gates, textured walls — not a full street overview